PGY2 Solid Organ Transplant

 Resident On-Call Program

-The PGY2 SOT resident will participate in clinical on-call services.
-On-call duties include adult and pediatric code response, trauma and stroke calls, administrative assistance, and other duties.
-On-call hours are from 4 PM to 10 PM on weekdays and 8 AM to 8 PM on weekends and holidays.
+The PGY2 SOT resident will participate in the resident on-call program.
+On-call responsibilities include adult and pediatric code and trauma response, brain attack team (BAT) calls, drug information question responses, administrative support, and other miscellaneous patient care related activities.
+On-call hours are from 4 PM to 10 PM on weekdays and 7 AM to 7 PM on weekends and holidays.
 The frequency of on-call coverage depends upon the number of residents in the entire program and averages about 15 shifts per year.

 Residency Manual: See the “On Call” section of the Residency Manual for additional information.